You know how you can know something without ever really thinking that much about it or really making the connection?

 This was the beginning of my fascination with food and what the body is capable of when given the right fuel.

 Taking single nutrients in the form of pills instead of getting those nutrients directly from food is kind of like buying super cute new yoga clothes and calling yourself a yogini without ever stepping foot on a yoga mat.

-We all know that to get the benefits of yoga, we need to haul our ass to class and get up close and personal with our down dogs.
+We all know that in order to get the full benefits of yoga, we need to haul our ass to class and get up close and personal with our down dogs.
 As crappy as those dogs can be sometimes.

 Is the yoga analogy not working for you?
 Try this one on for size.